blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 ### Remembering Transfers

 When data about Data Subjects is transmitted from one system to another, in order to be able to process the [Targets property](#targets), and in order to reply to `TRANSPARENCY.WHO` and `TRANSPARENCY.PROVENANCE` demands, Systems MUST keep track of:
-- System of destination/origin and addresses where their APIs can be reached
-- Categories of data being transferred
-- Identifiers (`data-capture-id`s,`fragment-id`s) associated to the data being transferred
+- ID of Systesm of origin and destination, in the format of URI according to [RFC3986 of IETF](https://www.rfc-editor.org/rfc/rfc3986)
+- Full Data Capture metadata objects
 - Consents (`consent-id`) associated to the data being transferred
 - Data Subject Identities (`dsid`,`dsid-schema`) pairs associated to the data being transferred